kevinlai-nex/quality-control-data-patch-script/README.md

 2. `src/scripts/sync-root-entity-user-from-core.ts`: This script is used to sync the root entity user from the core database to the `root_entity_user` table.

+3. `src/scripts/patch-new-register-acl.ts`: This script is used to sync the entity admin role from the core database to the `user_ntity_role` table.

 ## Prerequisites

 - Node.js installed